ToolJet/ToolJet/docs/docs/sso/github.md

 :::

 <br />
-The Git sign-in button will now be available in your ToolJet login screen.
+The GitHub sign-in button will now be available in your ToolJet login screen.